 - 8 corn tortillas or flour tortillas

-- 1 ½ cups shredded cheddar cheese
+- 1 ½ cup shredded cheddar cheese

-- 2 tablespoons vegetable oil or other high-heat oil like avocado oil
+- 2 Tablespoons vegetable oil or other high-heat oil like avocado oil

 Optional Toppings